Russ Huesman

 Russell Frederick Huesman (born January 28, 1960) is an American football coach and former player.
 He was named head football coach at the University of Richmond on December 14, 2016 after spending eight years as head coach of the University of Tennessee at Chattanooga.
-The Spiders compete in the NCAA Division I Football Championship Subdivision as members of the Colonial Athletic Association (CAA).
+The Spiders compete in the NCAA Division I Football Championship Subdivision as members of the Patriot League.

 Playing career

 A native of Cincinnati, Ohio, Huesman played prep football at perennial power Moeller High School, where he lettered for four years under head coach Gerry Faust.
 He helped Moeller's team compile a record of 43–0–1 and win a pair of Ohio state championships.

 An all-city selection in football as a senior, Huesman signed a football scholarship with Chattanooga, where he started all four years as a defensive back (1978–1981) and was a two-sport athlete.
 He played under the late Joe Morrison for two years and competed his final two seasons under Bill Oliver.
 Huesman also patrolled center field on the baseball field for the Mocs during his freshman and junior seasons.
 During his playing career at Chattanooga, the Mocs posted a 31–11–2 mark and were Southern Conference co-champions in his freshman and sophomore seasons.